Fiserv/Commerce-Hub/docs/Resources/Guides/Industry-Verticals/QSR.md

 # Quick Service Restaurant (QSR)

+A fast food restaurant, also known as a quick service restaurant within the industry, is a specific type of restaurant that serves fast food cuisine and has minimal table service.

 <!-- theme : danger -->
 >We are enhancing Commerce Hub to support the QSR vertical.
 The documents related to the features will be released soon.